ridge on the SW Face route

-Short approach for a fun alpine route on solid rock.
+Short approach for a fun alpine route on solid rock with varied climbing.
 Short 5.4 crux.
-Note that the chimney may be wet in early season.RouteClimb the 5.4 crack.
-If the chimney is too wet you can climb the face to the right of a second chimney.
-The chimney is blocked with chockstones at which point you can easily cross and move left onto an easy ramp system that connects with the original route.
-Continue up class 3-4 slabs eventually leading back into the original crack for a pitch of class 4.
-Head up a...[more]
+Note that the chimney may be wet in early season or if there is significant rainfall during otherwise drier months.
+The route is water polished, so be prepared.RouteClimb the 5.4 crack.
+If the chimney is too wet there you can climb the face to the right of a second chimney, which is just to the right of the normal route.
+The chimney is blocked with a large chockstone at which point you can ...[more]
 Browse More Classics in CA

 BETA PHOTO: Looking up easy talus field to start of climb.
 Pi...

 BETA PHOTO: Arrows mark the start of the 5.4 SE Face route, at...

 From: San luis obispo CA